Table of Contents

 Eating Steak-Frites in Paris can be an epic experience.
 Bistrot Paul Bert serves large cuts of meat for two while La Bourse et La Vie beautifully cooks gorgeous entrecôte (strip steak) medium-rare and serves the Steak with the largest bowl of Frites we’ve ever eaten.

 Macarons may be the best dessert in the world to eat on the go.
-Sorry, Pastel de Nata, but that’s how we feel.
+Sorry, Pastel de Nata, you’re our favorite Portuguese pastry but that’s how we feel.
 Baked in an array of flavors and colors, French Macarons taste as good as they look.

 Not to be confused with mushy coconut Macaroons commonly eaten during Passover seders in America, Macarons are fancified sandwich cookies baked with ingredients like egg whites, sugar and almond flour.
 Some bakers add vivid food coloring to create virtual Macaron rainbows.